Conversion Optimisation Strategy & Poker

 This means a good conversion optimisation strategy needs to be built around a strong value proposition.
-Use a heuristic evaluation to check how well the user journey is relevant and provides clear directional cues on how to interact within the game mechanics.
+Use a heuristic evaluation to check how well the user journey is relevant and provides clear directional cues on interacting with the game mechanics.
 This should also identify if the application has minimised friction by avoiding distractions and anxiety.
-Urgency is also often forgotten about to nudge players act quickly when required.
+Urgency is also often forgotten about to nudge players to act quickly when required.

 Ensure challenges are realistically achievable:

 Poker sites have in the past been notorious for offering bonuses that require levels of game play that are totally unrealistic for the average user to attain.
-Pokerstars, and 888 have responded to these concerns and now offer instant release bonuses that are not linked to game play.
+Pokerstars, and 888 now offer instant release bonuses.

 Other companies, such as Betfair, continue to promote offers that are highly complex and difficult to release.
-Making a task too difficult to achieve for your average customer creates disappointment and resentment which will inevitably adversely affect customer retention.
+Making a task too difficult to achieve for your average customer creates disappointment and resentment.
 Ensure your conversion optimisation strategy considers what is best for customers and not just your organisation.